hibernating-rhinos/RavenFS/Docs/markdown/intro/what-is-ravenfs.markdown

 ## Files management

 You can easily manage your files by using a built-in Silverlight application - The Studio.
 In order to access it hit the server url address (and the port) in a web browser.
-More details about how to use The Studio you will find here.

 ![Figure 1: The Studio UI](images\studio-main.png)